Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 #### Google Split

 Google split their dataset according to the unique ground truth points.
 What this means is that frames from each participant are present in the train test and validation sets.
 To ensure no data leaks though, frames related to a particular ground truth point do not appear in more than one set.
-The split is also a random 70/10/15 train/val/test split compared to a 13 point calibration split.
+The split is also a random 70/10/15 train/val/test split.

 Two models have been included for this split.